DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/JobsPriorities.rst

    * If it does *NOT*, it will get 1/(N*U) being U the number of users in the group with waiting jobs and N the number of *TaskQueues* of that user/group combination.

-Administrators can set a different job shares depending on the user's group that runs the jobs, by setting the *JobShare* option in the Configuration, in the groups definitions.
+Administrators can set different job shares depending on the user's group that runs the jobs, by setting the *JobShare* option in the Configuration, in the groups definitions.
 For example::

    lhcb_user  # All LHCb users